leanprover-community/mathlib-nursery/README.md

 * It is removed from `mathlib-nursery` after some time because it is no longer maintained or considered useful.<sup>[2](#footnote2)</sup>

+### Summary

-`mathlib-nursery`'s main purpose is collaborative code-rearing.
-This is not the only place to raise your code, and it serves no special position with respect to `mathlib` contributions.
-You are welcome to work with us here or somewhere else.
+The purpose of `mathlib-nursery` is collaborative code-rearing.
+This is one of many places to raise your code, and it serves no special position with respect to `mathlib`.
+You are welcome to work with us here or work somewhere else.
+Either way, happy formalizing!

 ---

 <sup><a name="footnote1">1</a></sup> These requirements apply only to the
 `master` branch.
 You can do whatever you want in a non-`master` branch.

-<sup><a name="footnote2">2</a></sup> We use `git`, so we can always go back in
+<sup><a name="footnote2">2</a></sup> Since we use `git`, we can always go back
-the commit history to recover code.
+in the commit history to recover code that was removed.